Panlord/game-power-down/ProjectDocument.md

 **In this section, explain how the game should be played.
 Treat this as a manual within a game.
 It is encouraged to explain the button mappings and the most optimal gameplay strategy.**

+When the game start, the player can press "start" to start the game.
+When it's pressed, the player can read about the lore and key mappings then click "go" to start the actual gameplay.

+The player is expected to walk around the map using the standard movement keys (arrows, WASD, ...) and use the mouse to rotate.
+Player will go from one room to another looking for the "red book".
+To enter rooms and pick up the book you press "E".
+While looking for the book, the player may come across other lore items which he can also pick and read about; those items are also picked by pressing "E".
+To access the inventory or pause the game, player can press ESC, which also pauses the timer (you are trying to beat the game as fast as possible so the timer is there to show you how long you spend each round)
+After the player picks the objective book, he can try to escabe by looking for the double door with the Exit sign.
+There are multiple exits but only one works.
+After picking up the book, all the lights turn off, but you can use the flashlight by clicking the left click to turn it on and adjust its brightness.
+Picking up the object tregers the monster to spawn, so you will try to leave the map as fast as possible before the monster catches you.
+If you are caught by the monster, the game ends and you lose.
+The only way to win is to pick up the book and leave without being caught.

 **If you did work that should be factored in to your grade that does not fit easily into the proscribed roles, add it here!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**